galica9999/aws-cloud-formation-tiered-network-config/README.md

 <details><summary><h4 style="display:inline">DBName</h4></summary>
 <p>
 This field is used to name the database.
-Its used as an easy to find name for us to use.
+It’s used as an easy to find name for us to use.

 ```json
 "DBName": {